phydrus/pyet_joss/paper.md

 meteo = pd.DataFrame({"tmean":data.TG/10, "tmax":data.TX/10,
                       "tmin":data.TN/10, "wind":data.FG/10,
 					  "rh":data.UG, "rs":data.Q/100})
-tmax, tmin, rh, wind, rs = [meteo[col] for col in meteo.columns]
+tmean, tmax, tmin, rh, wind, rs = [meteo[col] for col in meteo.columns]

 # Compute Evaporation
-et_penman = pyet.pm(wind, rs=rs, elevation=279, lat=0.813, tmax=tmax,
+et_penman = pyet.pm(tmean, wind, rs=rs, elevation=279, lat=0.813, tmax=tmax,
 					tmin=tmin, rh=rh)
-et_pt = pyet.priestley_taylor(wind, rs=rs, elevation=279, lat=0.813,
+et_pt = pyet.priestley_taylor(tmean, wind, rs=rs, elevation=279, lat=0.813,
 							  tmax=tmax, tmin=tmin, rh=rh)
-et_makkink = pyet.makkink(rs, tmax=tmax, tmin=tmin, elevation=279)
+et_makkink = pyet.makkink(tmean, rs, elevation=279)
-et_oudin = pyet.oudin(tmean, lat=0.813)
 ```
-In the code above `R_s` is the incoming solar radiation [MJ m-2 d-1], `elevation` the site elevation [m],
-`lat` the the site latitude [rad], `tmax` and `tmin` the maximum and minimum temperature [°C] and
-`rh` the mean relative humidity [%].
+In the code above `rs` is the incoming solar radiation [MJ m-2 d-1], `elevation` the altitude above sea level [m], `lat` the site latitude [rad], `tmean` the mean temperature, `tmax` and `tmin` the maximum and minimum temperature [°C] and `rh` the mean relative humidity [%].
+The results show that PE differs based on the estimation method that is used, thus demonstrating the model uncertainty associated with the estimation of PE.

-![Daily potential evaporation for De Bilt estimated according to @monteith1965evaporation,
+![Daily and cumulative potential evaporation for De Bilt estimated according to @monteith1965evaporation,
 @priestley1972assessment, @makkink1957testing and @OUDIN2005290.](Figure1.png)

 # Concluding remarks

-This paper presents `PyEt`, a Python package to estimate daily potential evaporation from available
-meteorological data.
-Using `PyEt`, users can estimate PET using 20 different methods with only a few lines
-of Python-code.
-At this stage (PyEt v1.0), the methods are implemented for 1D data (e.g. time series data).
+This paper presents `pyet`, a Python package to estimate daily potential evaporation from available meteorological data.
+Using `pyet`, users can estimate PE using 20 different methods with only a few lines of Python-code.
+At this stage (pyet v1.0), the methods are implemented for 1D data (e.g. time series data).
-Further developments will focus on enabling 2D and 3D data input (Numpy Arrays, Array, and NetCDF files).
-The authors believe that `PyEt` is a valuable contribution to the hydrology, meteorology and agricultural
+Further developments will focus on enabling 2D and 3D data input (Numpy Arrays, Array, and NetCDF files). `pyet` enable a simple PE estimation and comparison between different PE estimates. `pyet` methods and estimates can be further used in hydrological models and sensitivity analyses.
+The `pyet` design enables simple extension of the software with new capabilities and new model options.
+The authors welcome code contributions, bug reports, and feedback from the community to further improve the package.`pyet` is free and open-source software under the MIT license and is available at http://www.github.com/phydrus/pyet.
-communities, enabling a simple PET estimation and comparison between different PET estimates. `PyEt` methods
-and estimates can be further used in hydrological models and sensitivity analyses.
-The `PyEt` design enables
-simple extension of the software with new capabilities and new model options.
-The authors warmly welcome
-code contributions, bug reports, and feedback from the community to further improve the package.
-`PyEt` is free and open-source software under the LGPL-3.0 license and is available at
-http://www.github.com/phydrus/PyEt.
 Full documentation is available on ReadTheDocs (https://pyet.readthedocs.io).
-The notebook and data necessary to reproduce the Figure in this manuscript are available through PyEt GitHub page.
+The notebook and data necessary to reproduce the figures in this manuscript are available through pyet GitHub page.

 # Acknowledgements